-The anchor locker at the bow of the boat can be accessed through the deck hatch.
+The anchor locker at the bow of the boat can be accessed through the forward deck hatch.
+An anchor chute and roller assembly is integrated into the bow stem.
+The chute and roller assembly is designed for a Delta® plow type anchor.
+A chain snubber is provided to secure the anchor during storage.
+Use the snubber to make sure the anchor chain is secured before getting underway.
 The anchor locker is drained by a thru-hull fitting in the hull side near the bottom of the locker.
 Check it frequently and keep it clean and free flowing.
-Secure anchor chain when trailering or while underway.